harshitneversettle/Capstone_harshit/README.md

 For issues, suggestions, or contributions, feel free to open an issue or submit a pull request.
 Your feedback is always welcome.

-this is the comlete readmne , structrue it such that it will become eye catching , dnt use emojis , just work of art , made it humanize